nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 Did you type the correct name of the module?
 Did you extract the module files in the correct location?
 Try fixing the typo, look at the import path and try importing again.

-Q. What is difference between simple review and normal review and which one should I use?
+Q. What is the difference between simple review and normal review and which one should I use?

 Simple review excludes layout objects such as windows, grouping and so on which are placed for layout purposes.
 Normal review includes these as well.
 The choice of using simple review versus normal review depends on your situation.

 Q. The command for my app module does not work in my app module; instead, NVDA does something else.

 Check if a global plugin which uses the command is installed.
-First, remove the global plugin and try again.
+First, disable the global plugin and try again.

 Q. How can I use Win32 API in my add-on or object?